-JOIN works in the same way as the SELECT statement above—it returns a result set with columns from different tables.
-The advantage of using an explicit JOIN over an implied one is greater control over your result set, and possibly improved performance when many tables are involved.
+JOIN works in the same way as the SELECT statement above: It returns a result set with columns from different tables.
+The advantage of using an explicit JOIN over an implied one is that it offers greater control over your result set and possibly improved performance when many tables are involved.

 SELECT table1.column1, table2.column2 FROM table1 INNER JOIN table2

 ON table1.column1 = table2.column1;

 The correlating column is still the same, table2.column1, even though the query doesn’t retrieve data from this column.